 Orientation occurs during the week prior to the start of classes.
 At this time, students arrive at the University, get settled into their accommodation, carry out various tasks leading to advisement and registration for courses, meet faculty and administration and, best of all, make new friends.

 You will meet people from all over the world who, like yourself, have chosen to study at a small international university in one of the world’s most exciting global cities.
 It is crucial that all new students attend Orientation.
 Draft versions of the Fall 2016 Orientation schedules are posted on the buttons to the right and the Spring 2017 Orientation schedule is available for download, if you are looking to get a sense of what orientation will be like.
 You will receive your Orientation schedule when you arrive on campus and check in, however we hope to post a draft Fall 2017 orientation schedule in the coming weeks.

 During the week there will be several Academic Orientation meetings that will enable you to meet faculty, be advised, register for courses.

 The Social Side of Orientation

 During the evenings and over the weekend there are activities planned to give you time to relax and meet the other new students.
 Most activities are free, though some may cost a few pounds.
 All activities are open to new students regardless of whether they live on or off of campus.
-These activities may include a quiz night, karaoke, a trip to the theatre, or an excursion within London.
+These activities may include a quiz night, boat trip down the Thames, a West End show, or an excursion within London.
 Full details are available at Orientation.

 Orientation also helps you with all of the essential practicalities of living on campus and in the UK, such as registering to use the wireless network and library, paying your fees, registering with a doctor, and opening a bank account.
 The sessions that will help you learn about being a student at Richmond and living in the UK include: